realrolfje/StripDimmer/README.md

 - `keepOffDimMs`: When the StripDimmer is at 25%, this is the time after which de StripDimmer decides to switch the lights off.
 The default is 1 minute.
 PIR activity within this time resets the timer and keeps the lights at 25%.

 ### Putting it in a housing
 Be creative.
+A metal housing is best, both for radiated electromagnetic noise from the PWM, but also for being resistant to external noise which can interfere with the touch or PIR sensor.
+Tips to think about before picking up a drill:
-Pay attention to the cooling fins of the BUK555.
+- Pay attention to the cooling fins of the BUK555.
 They are connected to the DRAIN, so you should isolate them from ground.
+Check the [BUK555 datasheet](documentation/BUK555-100A%20N%20Channel%20PowerMOS%20TTL%20FET.pdf?raw=true).
-See the supplied datasheet.
-Make sure you place the PIR sensor in a smart place, and create a nice aluminum strip as a touch sensor which can also act as reflector to hide the strip.
+- Make sure you place the PIR sensor in a smart place.
+The corned or a room is best, check the [datasheet of the PIR sensor](documentation/HC-SR501-PIR%20Sensor.pdf?raw=true) to see the viewing angle of the sensor.
+- Polish an aluminum strip to double as a touch sensor and reflector to hide the LED strip.